nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_AUTHENTICATION.md

 ### Login Screen Template

-By default, the login view looks for a template path of  `registration/login.html`, so you need to create the `libraryapp/templates/registration/login.html` file.
+By default, the login view looks for a template path of  `registration/login.html`, so you need to create that file.
 Then place the following code in it.

+> #### libraryproject/libraryapp/templates/registration/login.html

 ```py
 <h2>Login</h2>